 The views you’ll get will be reminiscent of movies like Jurassic Park, Battleship, 50 First Dates and many more since plenty of movies were filmed in Kualoa Ranch, just across the way.

 The driver will meet you at the tour location near Kualoa Regional Park and Kualoa Ranch.
 The exact meeting location will be provided in confirmation and reminder emails.
 Expect the guide to arrive at or a little before the tour reservation time.

-Our drivers often use the drivers often use a large white pick up truck with a kayak trailer, so keep an eye out for them.
+Our drivers often use a blue or grey pickup truck with a kayak trailer with orange kayaks on it, so keep an eye out for them.
 The driver will be there at or a little before the tour reservation time.